joshwadd/Advanced_Lane_Detection/README.md

 ###  Vehicle position

 The two fitted quadratic lines can also be used to calculate the vehicles position in the lane.
-Assuming that the camera (and thus vehicle centre) is located at the midpoint of the image width,  it is possible to calculate the distance of the camera t
+Assuming that the camera (and thus vehicle centre) is located at the midpoint of the image width,  it is possible to calculate the distance of the camera position
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4MjA5OTE3M119
+eyJoaXN0b3J5IjpbLTE0NjY1NTI1NDJdfQ==
 -->